OnlyPlanB/react-semantic-form/README.md

-# react-bootstrap-form
+# react-semantic-form

-`react-bootstrap-form` is a dynamic form for react with validation and data posting support with customizable input components.
+`react-semantic-form` is a dynamic form for react with validation and data posting support with customizable input components.

 ## Browser support